 Project duration: 2019/2 – 2020/1

-Increasing demand for higher data rates and longer transmission paths are driving efforts to produce a single-mode optic, requiring only one single light mode to transfer data which substantially improves the commonly used infrastructures.
-However, the micro-optics needed to link photonic, integrated circuits (PIC) to optical fibers are only a few millimeters in size and call for extreme precision both at the manufacturing stage and when they are assembled.
-Consequently, these have a significant impact on the overall cost: fiber coupling accounts for up to 50 percent of the total manufacturing cost.
+Due to the increasing demand for higher data rates and longer transmission distances, the industry is striving for mono-mode optics, in which only a single light mode is required for data transmission and which represents a significant improvement on the current infrastructure.
+However, the micro-optics required to couple photonic integrated circuits (PICs) with optical fibers are only a few millimeters in size and require extreme precision in both manufacturing and assembly.
+This makes them a significant cost factor: fiber coupling accounts for up to 50 percent of total manufacturing costs.

 As part of the research project "EFFICIENTlight - Efficient fiber-PIC coupling using wafer-scale glass molding", the project partners developed a new process for the efficient, economically attractive manufacturing of fiber couplers using replicative glass molding at wafer level.
 For the production of the fiber couplers, the project team reinterpreted various glass molding technologies at wafer level.
 With the wafer level process, several optics can be manufactured in a single step, which massively reduces production costs.
 Molding additionally allows the production of complex-shaped optics and expands the design freedom in optics design.
 These options were exploited in the project: the research team optimized the design of the couplers, for example by integrating multiple optically active surfaces such as lenses and mirrors.